Our Rivers, Lakes and Wetlands

 • Paddys River

-Canberra has 3 lakes – Lake Burley Griffin, Lake Ginninderra and Lake Tuggeranong.
-These are man-made or constructed lakes and did not exist before Canberra was developed.
+Canberra has 3 lakes: Lake Burley Griffin, Lake Ginninderra and Lake Tuggeranong.
+These were constructed by people and did not exist before Canberra was built.
 There are also many other constructed ponds and wetlands in the Canberra area.
 These were mainly created to capture pollution and stop it getting into our rivers.

 Healthy rivers, lakes and wetlands